Sergej Maslobojev: King of Kings

-For his next fight, Maslbojev was scheduled to fight Lukasz Butkiewicz, at the KOK World GP 2014 in Gdańsk.
+For his next fight, Maslobojev was scheduled to fight Lukasz Butkiewicz, at the KOK World GP 2014 in Gdańsk.
 He won the fight by a second-round knockout.
 He followed this up with a fight against Pavel Voronin, whom he beat by knockout as well.
 He would go on to win four of his next five fights, losing only to Roman Kryklia, before fighting Robert Dorin for the KOK Heavyweight Championship.
 Sergej won the fight by unanimous decision.

 After winning the KOK title, Maslobojev went on an eight fight, two year winning streak, during which he earned decision wins over Gokhan Gedik, Oleg Pryimachov and Thomas Bridgewater, as well as stoppage wins over Antonio Plazibat, Chaiyo Sitteacherjulun, Stanislav Voytenko, Carlos Ulberg and Bruno Susano.
 This run culminated in a title fight with Stéphane Susperregui for the WAKO World K-1 Heavyweight title.
 Maslobojev won by a fourth-round TKO, after Susperregui's corner was forced to throw in the towel.
 This winning streak was ended by Ondrej Hutnik at Yangames Fight Night 5, when the two of them fought for the WKN European Oriental Rules heavyweight title, with Hutnik winning a majority decision.

 In his next fight, Maslobojev was scheduled to fight Petros Vardakas.
 Maslobojev knocked Vardakas out in the second round.